Fastec Racing Honda CB750 Cafe Racer

 Motogadget Blaze indicators

-Also, adjustable, swan-neck clip-ons eliminate the (earlier mentioned) wrist-aching stance.
-They can be raised for laidback riding and lowered for full-on race mode, all within seconds.
+Or even the adjustable, swan-neck clip-ons that eliminate the (earlier mentioned) wrist-aching stance.
+(They can be raised for laidback riding and lowered for full-on race mode, all within seconds.)

 Adjustable custom clip-ons

-Equally deft and quite unique are the front and rear cameras.
+There’s also the deft and unique front and rear cameras.
 Virtually hidden, the units store recordings onto a hard drive positioned beneath the seat.
 Despite being installed with security in mind, the bonus of having the ability to playback memorable rides, can’t be a bad thing.

 CB750 Custom - front camera